AusClimateService/npcp/reports/phase1/phase1_report.md

 The GCM output tended to overestimate the WSDI and CSDI.
 Dynamical downscaling acted to reduce this overestimation (e.g. Figure 7), but bias correction of the RCM output made no difference.
-In contrast, the application of the QDC method to GCM or RCM output did reduce the model bias.
+In contrast, the QDC method was associated with smaller biases than the RCM data.
 This is presumably related to the fact that the QDC (delta change) method pertubs the observed training data (which did a good job of representing the WSDI and CSDI), whereas the bias correction methods act on the model data.